 Cost does not include round-trip International airfares to Cairns (CNS), drinks from the bar (alcoholic and non-alcoholic beverages) and expenses of a personal nature (phone, snacks, internet, laundry, tips etc).

-*Price is based on exchange rate from November 2019.
+*Price is based on exchange rate on 11/14/22.
 Subject to change if there is more than a 5% increase.

-Arrive at Cairns Airport (CNS) no later than June 26 for a 6:30 PM dinner.
-Please plan your departures at a time convenient for you on July 5 if you do NOT intend to continue on to Papua New Guinea.
+Arrive at Cairns Airport (CNS) no later than August 13 for a 6:30 PM dinner.
+Please plan your departures at a time convenient for you on August 22.

 Items of Note